leonhard-s/qgis-stubs/README.md

 - Compatibility fallback names for unscoped enumerators are not available as they are "monkey-patched" at runtime.

-  It was decided not to include these patches in the stubs as they lead to naming collisions.
+  It was decided not to include these patches in the stubs as they lead to naming collisions and are almost all flagged as deprecated for QGIS 4.

-- This module uses [`PyQt5-stubs`](https://github.com/python-qt-tools/PyQt5-stubs) for its Qt types, which does not support the `PyQt5.Qsci` submodule.
-As a result, any classes derived from the `Qsci` namespace are typed as `Any` and not checked.

 ## Contributing